 Provide a brief description of the ventilation system proposed.
 Indicate the outdoor air ventilation rates in cfm/person (Lps/person) and cfm/ft (Lps/m) for various room types.
 The prescribed rates must be in compliance with ASHRAE Standard 62.1 or, for residential systems, ASHRAE Standard 62.2.
-Describe the operation of the ventilation system in summer and winter modes.
+Describe the operation of the ventilation system in 11 summer/cooling and winter/heating modes. /1/